Best Cities to Live in Romania in 2025, Based on Safety, Infrastructure, Air Quality and More

 Results will vary if the person ranking cities has lived in a single city their entire life vs. one who has traveled and seen multiple ones, both large and small, both local and foreign.

-Better jobs, better quality of living, more opportunities in general – these are enough to make some ignore the abysmal air quality, the horrible infrastructure, the traffic jams and all the other cons.
+Second, it’s all about the things that you want from a city.
+Better jobs, better quality of living, more opportunities in general – these are enough to make some ignore some of the potential cons.

 It’s easier to paint a picture of the best places to live in by looking at the geographical areas: by tradition, the Western and North-Western areas are considered better choices than others.